-Example: SaaS API with All 6 Packages
+Example: SaaS API with Seven Packages

 Prerequisites